Kgroll/tech-no-blog/README.md

   ## Installation

-  Simply click on the Heroku link in the link section you are good to go
+  Simply click on the Heroku link in the link section and you will be directed to the Homepage

   ## Features